Malwa Sultanate: History

-Dilawar Khan Ghuri was an Afghan or Turco-Afghan governor of the Delhi Sultanate.
+Dilawar Khan Ghuri was an Afghan Afghangovernor of the Delhi Sultanate.
 Dilawar Khan had ceased to pay tribute to Delhi after 1392.
-In 1437, the Ghurid dynasty of Dilawar Khan was overthrown by Mahmud Khan, a Khalji Turko-Afghan descendant of the Khalji dynasty of the Delhi Sultanate.
-After the Khiljis were deposed, it was ruled by Shujaat Khan, an Afghan governor of Malwa under Sher Shah Suri.
+In 1437, the Ghurid dynasty of Dilawar Khan was overthrown by Mahmud Khan, a Khalji Afghan descendant of the Khalji dynasty of the Delhi Sultanate.
+After the Khaljis were deposed, it was ruled by Shujaat Khan, an Afghan governor of Malwa under Sher Shah Suri.
 Shujaat Khan's son, Baz Bahadur declared independence in 1555, and ruled until the end of the Malwa Sultanate.